How to Dispute Incorrect Information on Experian Credit Report

 What Will Happen After Filing a Dispute?

 The Fair Credit Reporting Act (the “FCRA”) outlines the procedures Experian must take after you file a dispute.
 The FCRA provides that Experian must investigate your dispute within 30 days (21 days for Maine residents).
-Upon receiving your Experian dispute, Experian will examine the documents you've provided, consult with the entity that supplied the data you allege is inaccurate, and inform you of the outcome, either that they agree with you and have taken steps to correct the inaccuracy or that they disagree with you and will not change the credit report.
+Upon receiving your Experian dispute, Experian will examine the documents you've provided, consult with the entity that supplied the data you allege is inaccurate, and inform you of the outcome, either that they agree with you and have taken steps to correct the inaccuracy or that they disagree with you and will not change personal credit report from Experian.

 What Steps Do Credit Bureaus Take to Correct Your Credit Report?